leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/vertex/make_face_edge.rst

 When only two vertices are selected it will create an edge, otherwise it will create faces.

-The typical use case is to select vertices and press :kbd:`F`, however, Blender also supports creating faces from different selections to help quickly build up geometry.
+The typical use case is to select vertices and press :kbd:`F`, yet Blender also supports creating faces from different selections to help to quickly build up geometry.

 Methods